How do I ...

 Current students, staff and faculty do not need to buy separate copy cards.
 Because the copy machines are programmed for Cardinal Cash, you can simply add value to your Cardinal Card (your CUA ID).
 You may add to your Cardinal Cash account online using a credit card, or use cash at one of our two add-value stations.
 Our add-value stations are located on the second floor of Mullen Library and in our Music Library in Ward Hall.
 Our add-value stations only accept one, five, ten and twenty dollar bills.

-Visiting researchers may purchase copy cards at our add-value stations or at the Information Desk in Mullen Library.
+Visiting researchers may purchase copy cards at our add-value stations.
 Blank cards cost $1.00; be sure to re-insert your blank card into the add-value station to claim your remaining value (if you inserted more than $1.00) or add more value.

 How do I determine what software is on the public computers in the Library?